 A methods course (Ed.
 150) is required in one minor outside the Division of Health and Physical Education.

-4. 4 to 11 quarter hours of free electives to complete 180 quarter hours of academic credit for graduation.
+- 4. 4 to 11 quarter hours of free electives to complete 180 quarter hours of academic credit for graduation. - 5.
+H.P.E.
+61, Personal Living, is required of all physical education majors.

 PHYSICAL EDUCATION MAJOR FOR MEN